WordPress/plugin-check/docs/CLI.md

 Applies after evaluating `--checks`.

 [--format=<format>]
 : Format to display the results.
-Options are table, csv, and json.
+Options are table, csv, json, and wporg.
 The default will be a table.
 ---
 default: table
 options:
   - table
   - csv
   - json
+  - wporg
 ---

 [--categories]